odessajavaclub/odessajavaclub.github.io/README.md

 ## To create a new post:

-1. Create a new file in `_posts` folder: `YYYY-MM-DD-title.md`
+1. Create a new file in `_posts` folder: `YYYY-MM-DD-Event-##-title.md`
-2. The template of the newly created post is:
+2. The template of the post:
 ```
 ---
 layout: post
 title:  "Event#12 Quarkus"
-image: /path/to/post_image.png
+image: /assets/images/post.png
 date:   YYYY-MM-DD HH:MM:ss +0200
 ---
 (excerpt content)